Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

-Material energy level truncation is a commonly adopted procedure, that nevertheless breaks the gauge-invariance of QED by fundamentally modifying the algebra of material operators.
-This has been discussed in the context of strong and ultrastrong-coupling in Refs. \cite{stokes_gauge_2019,stokes_ultrastrong_2019,stokes_uniqueness_2019,stefano_resolution_2019,roth_optimal_2019,de_bernardis_breakdown_2018,settineri_gauge_2019,de_bernardis_cavity_2018,stokes_gauge_2020,taylor_resolution_2020}.
-Here we review the implications of the resulting gauge-noninvariances, which as was explained in Sec.~\ref{gamb} are not synonymous with gauge-ambiguities.
+Material energy level truncation is a commonly adopted procedure, that nevertheless breaks the gauge invariance of QED by fundamentally modifying the algebra of material operators.
+This has been discussed in the context of strong and ultrastrong-coupling in Refs. \cite{stokes_gauge_2019,stokes_ultrastrong_2021,stokes_uniqueness_2020,stefano_resolution_2019,roth_optimal_2019,de_bernardis_breakdown_2018,settineri_gauge_2021,de_bernardis_cavity_2018,stokes_gauge_2020,taylor_resolution_2020,ashida_cavity_2021}.
+Here we review the implications of the resulting gauge noninvariances, which as was explained in Sec.~\ref{gamb} are not synonymous with gauge ambiguities.
 We review various proposed theoretical approaches for obtaining truncated models.